 Title I, II, III, and IV Funding for Schools

 ATT is the official liaison to the State of Illinois to provide services and materials for its schools through the Federal Title programs in ESSA – Every Student Succeeds Act.
-Through its efforts ATT annually obtains close to $1.5 million in remediation services for reading and math for its schools including academic counseling, parent involvement programs, and professional development as requested by the schools’ administration.
-ATT also obtains close to $200,000 for professional development services to impact the core curricular subject areas, as well as funding for services and materials for students who need help in English language proficiency. $100,000 of Title IV funding is also being accessed to provide enrichment programs for schools, safe and healthy school environments, and technology enhancements.
+Through its efforts ATT annually obtains over $1.5 million in remediation services for reading and math for its schools including academic counseling, parent involvement programs, and professional development as requested by the schools’ administration.
+ATT also obtains close to $250,000 for professional development services to impact the core curricular subject areas, as well as funding for services and materials for students who need help in English language proficiency.
+Close to $175,000 of Title IV funding is also being accessed to provide enrichment programs for schools, safe and healthy school environments, and technology enhancements.

 IDEA (Individuals with Disabilities Education Act) Reauthorization